 BOTOX® is injected into the muscle framing the eye, the orbicularis oculi.
 This muscle is responsible for closing the eyelids, but by injecting three precisely targeted points, an experienced BOTOX® specialist can temporarily reduce certain muscle activity, thereby decreasing the appearance of the lines that lead to crow’s feet but allowing the eyelids to close and open as they always do.

 Other areas prone to dynamic wrinkles require similar treatment to, again, reduce muscle activity and the appearance of lines associated with muscle contractions.
 Frown lines are connected to the procerus, depressor supercilli and corrugator muscles, which are responsible for depressing and lowering the brow, resulting in wrinkles there.
-In order to treat these wrinkles, Dr. Hugo or one of his nurses trained in administering BOTOX® will deliver five injections into the muscles to reduce the activity that causes the appearance of wrinkles.
+In order to treat these wrinkles, Dr. Hugo will deliver injections into the muscles to reduce the activity that causes the appearance of wrinkles.

 BOTOX® Cosmetic is also frequently used to treat forehead lines, lip lines and other creases and wrinkles in the mouth, chin and neck area.
 Patients with questions about what BOTOX® Cosmetic can do are encouraged to talk to the Dr. Hugo team about the injectable, as well as the possibilities when it comes to temporarily reducing or eliminating their unwanted wrinkles and lines.

-Though BOTOX® and facial filler treatments provide different aesthetic benefits depending on the patient's needs, the two types of treatments can complement one another to tackle multiple issues at once.
-For example, patients can use BOTOX® to address the dynamic wrinkles while relying on a specialist in hyaluronic acid fillers, like Dr. Hugo and his trained staff, to administer other treatments that reduce the appearance of static wrinkles.
+Though BOTOX® and facial filler treatments provide different aesthetic benefits depending on the patient’s needs, the two types of treatments can complement one another to tackle multiple issues at once.
+For example, patients can use BOTOX® to address the dynamic wrinkles while hyaluronic acid fillers, to administer other treatments that reduce the appearance of static wrinkles.